 Goals page- I hate writing down number goals because then I get into a mindset that I have to meet them and then I end up focusing on the numbers instead of the quality of my blog, but if this works for you then it could be a useful page to add!

-I really hope this has helped my fellow bloggers out there if have recently started a bullet journal or are considering starting one soon.
+I really hope my tips on how to utilise your bullet journal for your blog, and has helped my fellow bloggers out there if have recently started a bullet journal or are considering starting one soon.
 I think that it is such a good way to manage your blog and has really helped me merge both my blog and personal life together in a way that keeps me on track with all tasks.
 I don’t know what I would do if I lost it!
 As always thank you so much for reading this, I really appreciate all the support I have had recently despite me not uploading as frequently.